JTovalin10/project-adam/README.md

 > "Building systems from first principles"

-A 20-month systems engineering roadmap from data structures to ARM hypervisors, with a focus on **networking, distributed systems.**
+A 20-month systems engineering roadmap from data structures to distributed systems, with a focus on **concurrency, networking, and distributed systems.**

-**Note:** This is a networking and distributed systems-focused project.
-Algorithms and data structures taught in class won't be covered unless they're used for something I will build.

 ---